julianlam/feps/fep/34ec/fep-34ec.md

 }
 ```

-The server MUST remove and delete all notifications matching the filter.
-Without a filter, the server MUST remove all notifications.
+The server MUST remove all activity references matching the filter from the notification collection.
+Without a filter, the server MUST remove all activity references.

 ### 6. Collection Filtering (Read)

 Conforming servers SHOULD support [FEP-34c1] filtering for the notification collection.
-Servers MUST accept `notificationType` as an additional allowed `tree:path`.
+The activity `type` SHOULD be accepted as a `tree:path` for filtering.

 The server signals filter support via `tree:search` in the collection: